Neera Tanden: Office of Management and Budget nomination

-Senior Advisor to the President
+Senior advisor and Staff Secretary

 Tanden was appointed as a senior advisor to President Biden on May 14, 2021.
-In this role, Tanden will plan for possible policy changes awaiting a Supreme Court decision on Republican challenges to Obamacare and will initiate a review of the United States Digital Service.
+In this role, Tanden planned for possible policy changes awaiting a Supreme Court decision on Republican challenges to Obamacare and initiated a review of the United States Digital Service.
 According to analysis by Politico, Tanden may have more influence in the role of senior advisor than she would have had as OMB Director, as this role will allow her to be included in daily presidential briefings.

-Staff secretary
+In October 2021, Tanden was named President Biden's staff secretary and senior advisor, reporting to Ron Klain.
+On June 24, 2025, in sworn testimony to the House Committee on Oversight and Government Reform, which was investigating former President Joe Biden's alleged cognitive decline during his four years in office, Tanden acknowledged that she controlled Biden's autopen, but said she did not make the final decisions about which documents or orders it was used to sign.

-In October 2021, Tanden was named President Biden's staff secretary, reporting to Ron Klain.
-She will remain a senior advisor in the Biden White House.
+In May 2023, Tanden was named as the head of the Domestic Policy Council, replacing Susan Rice.
+She served in this capacity until the end of the Biden administration.

 Political views

 Tanden has been described by The Washington Post as a "progressive", by Business Insider as a "centrist", and by Vox as "one of the more liberal members of Clintonland".
 She is regarded as a loyalist and confidante of Bill and Hillary Clinton.
 She credits her experiences growing up relying on government assistance as the reason she has entered politics and the motivator of her career.
 She is known for her outspoken and prolific Twitter presence, where she has criticized lawmakers both to her political left and right.
 Senator Bernie Sanders wrote a letter in 2019 accusing Tanden of "maligning my staff and supporters and belittling progressive ideas".

 In 2019, Tanden welcomed the arrest of WikiLeaks founder Julian Assange, accusing him of being "the agent of a proto fascist state, Russia, to undermine democracy."